Acer Extensa

 Acer Extensa series is an affordable line of Acer laptops designed for office and business users.
-Its competitors include the Dell Vostro, and HP ProBook lines and low-end Lenovo ThinkPad laptops.
+Its competitors include the Dell Vostro, HP ProBook and Toshiba Tecra lines and low-end Lenovo ThinkPad laptops.
 The Extensa series includes several notebooks with different design, performance, and functionality.
 The Extensa name had been used by Texas Instruments, which sold its mobile computing division to Acer in 1997.

 Models

 Current models

-Acer Extensa 15 – 15.6" model line with plastic case; 2020 model – Intel Core i3/i5 U series, 1920×1080 TN screen, buttonless touchpad.
+Acer Extensa 15 – 15.6" model line with plastic case; 2020 model – Intel Core i3/i5 U series, 1920×1080 TN screen, button.